Strategic access to customers appreciates capital investments

 Mellody is currently the only female minority chair to a major Fortune 500 company.
 Her corporate accomplishment puts her second to Ursula Burns in the history of corporate ascension.
 She has worked for Ariel Investments for almost three decades.
 She currently functions as vice-chair at Starbucks and works as a director at JPMorgan Chase.

-Diversity is essential for excellent investment
+Workforce diversity is essential for excellent investment

 "Having African Americans and minorities on cooperate boards is strategic for business prosperity," she says.
 "The boardroom is where the power is and for a company to be world class and excel, it must understand the potential preferences of all customers in its investment practices."